jolheiser/tmpl/DOCS.md

 The template.toml file will only expand environment variables with syntax `$USER` or `${USER}`.
 For full documentation on the syntax, see [os.ExpandEnv](https://golang.org/pkg/os/#ExpandEnv).

+When using the `--defaults` flag, no prompts will be shown and only default values will be used.
+As another alternative, any environment variable that matches a key will bypass the prompt.
+For example, `author` would have the corresponding environment variable `TMPL_VAR_AUTHOR`.

 ```toml
 # Key-value pairs can be simple
 # The user will receive a basic prompt asking them to fill out the variable